 Additionally, we previously issued to Deerfield a secured convertible note, or the Deerfield Note, in the principal amount of \$10.0 million.
 The Deerfield Note bears interest at 9.75% per annum.
 Deerfield may convert all or any portion of the outstanding principal and any accrued but unpaid interest on the Deerfield Note into shares of our common stock at a conversion price of \$5.85 per share.

 According to the terms of the Deerfield Note, in no event may Deerfield convert the Deerfield Note to the extent such conversion would result in Deerfield beneficially owning more than 9.985% of the then issued and outstanding shares of our common stock.
 This conversion limitation may not be waived and any purported conversion that is inconsistent with this conversion limitation will be null and void.
 This conversion limitation will not apply to any conversion made immediately prior to a change of control transaction.
 If Deerfield is only able to convert the Deerfield Note into a limited number of shares due to this conversion limitation, the Deerfield Note could subsequently become convertible into the remainder of the shares as a result of a variety of events.
 This could occur, for example, if we issue more shares or Deerfield sells some of its existing shares.
-Without regard to this conversion limitation, the Deerfield Note is convertible into 1,943,458 shares of our common stock, assuming a conversion date of September 30, 2015.
-At our option, the Deerfield Note will convert into shares of our common stock upon the occurrence prior to June 30, 2016, of either (i) the FDA's approval of an NDA for KP201 for the treatment of acute pain without requiring the performance of an efficacy study or (ii) the FDA's acceptance of an NDA for KP201 for review.
-The conversion price of the Deerfield Note will be adjusted downward if we issue or sell any shares of common stock, convertible securities, warrants or options at a sale or exercise price per share less than the greater of the Deerfield Note's conversion price or the closing
+Without regard to this conversion limitation, the Deerfield Note is convertible into 2,088,931 shares of our common stock, assuming a conversion date of June 30, 2016.
+The conversion price of the Deerfield Note will be adjusted downward if we issue or sell any shares of common stock, convertible securities, warrants or options at a sale or exercise price per share less than the greater of the Deerfield Note's conversion price or the closing sale price of our common stock as reported on The NASDAQ Global Market on the last trading date immediately prior to such issuance, or, in the case of a firm commitment underwritten offering, on the date of execution of the underwriting agreement between us and the underwriters for such offering.